giantswarm/rfc/configuration-rendering-controller/README.md

 ### Reconciliation loop concerns

 TBD:
-  - multiple resource are potentially matched within a since CRs scope.
+  - multiple resource are potentially matched within a single CR's scope.
 Should / can we make it parallel to reconcile these or should we go with go routine and merge the results back?
   - logic for deleting / orphaning resources in the inventory?